Conditional Statements

 Like English, Ruby features an if-else statement:

 Unlike English, Ruby also has an if-elsif-else construction.
-Like if
+Like if, elsif

 precedes a test expression.
 One can stack an arbitrary number of elsif